Mixed Motives and Geometric Representation Theory in Equal Characteristic: Abstract

 \section{Abstract}

-{Let $\kk$ be a field of characteristic $p$.
-We introduce a formalism of mixed sheaves with coefficients in $\kk$ and showcase its use in representation theory.\\ More precisely, we construct for all quasi-projective schemes $X\rightarrow \overline\F_p$ a $\kk$-linear triangulated category of motives on $X$.
-Using \cite{Ayo07}, \cite{CD} and \cite{GL}, we show that this system of categories has a six functors formalism and computes higher Chow groups.
-Indeed, it behaves similarly to other categories of sheaves that one is used to.
-We attempt to make its construction also accessible to non-experts. \\ We then consider the subcategory of \emph{stratified mixed Tate motives} defined for affinely stratified varieties $X$, discuss perverse and parity motives and prove formality results.
-As an example, we combine these results and \cite{Soe00} to construct a geometric and graded version of Soergel's \emph{modular category} $\cato(G)$, consisting of rational representations of a split semisimple group $G/\kk$, and thereby equip it with a full six functor formalism (see \cite{RSW14},\cite{AR2} for other approaches). \\ The main idea of using motives in geometric representation theory in this way as well as many results about stratified mixed Tate motives are directly borrowed from Soergel and Wendt \cite{SoeWe}, who tell the story in characteristic zero. }
+Let $\kk$ be a field of characteristic $p$.
+We introduce a formalism of mixed sheaves with coefficients in $\kk$ and apply it in representation theory.\\ We construct a system of $\kk$-linear triangulated category of motives on schemes over $\overline{\mathbb{F}}_p$, which has a six functor formalism and computes higher Chow groups.
+Indeed, it behaves similarly to other categories of mixed sheaves that one is used to.
+We attempt to make its construction also accessible to non-experts. \\ Next, we consider the subcategory of \emph{stratified mixed Tate motives} defined for affinely stratified varieties, discuss perverse and parity motives and prove formality results.
+We combine this with results of Soergel to construct a geometric and graded version of the derived \emph{modular category} $\cato(G)$, consisting of rational representations of a semisimple algebraic group $G/\kk$.